manojduraisamy7991/manojduraisamy7991/README.md

-- 👋 Hi, I’m Manoj D ( React.js, Next.js, Python Developer (FastAPI, React) )
+- 👋 Hi, I’m Manoj D (Software Developer (Python/Sql/snowflake) )
 - 👀 I’m a full-stack developer, building web Apps

 Hello there!
-📌 I'm currently working as a Software Engineer - full-stack @aspire Systems & have worked as a full-stack developer @aspire Systems and a B.E graduate in CSE from India.
+📌 I'm currently working as a Software Engineer - full-stack @aspire Systems & have worked as a Data Engineer @aspire Systems and a B.E graduate in CSE from India.
 I want to take my passion, education, and experience to develop websites and web apps.

 📌 I've been programming for more than 5 years and have developed my passion for full-stack developer python.
 I've developed many full-stack projects focusing on responsiveness, accessibility, and performance (Python and FastAPI).